 Redis as custom storage for NestJS rate limiter

 A rate limiter is a standard protection technique against brute force and DDoS attacks.
 NestJS provides a module for it, and the default storage is in-memory.
-Custom storage, Redis in this case, should be injected inside ThrottlerModule
+Custom storage, Redis in this case, should be injected inside ThrottlerModule configuration.

 Configuration